abkazan/My-Code/Data-Website/readme.md

 1. Home: contains a brief intro as well as links to the donation page (with A/B testing) and browse page
 3. Browse: displays the chosen dataset, and also implements rate limiting to 1 request per minute
 4. Donate: allows visitors to submit their email which is then handled with a post request
+5. Also included some svg images analyzing the data using Pandas and matplotlib